jonaswk/jonaswk.github.io/projects.md

 ### Tracking tool for oral grades (iOS)

 classmate:count: An iOS application for iPad, designed to make notetaking in class for the grading of oral participation of students easier for teachers.
-To be released this year (Germany only).
+Available on the App Store (Germany only).

 More details at: [classmatecount.com](https://classmatecount.com)